pemtr2024/pemtr2024.github.io/about/index.md

 comments: false
 ---

-This Workshop aims at exploiting the Laboratory-Based learning methodology (or Practical Education methodology) for Mechatronics and Robotics.
+This Workshop focuses on Practical Education for Mechatronics and Robotics.

 The Japanese educational system focuses on practical needs, hands-on and creativity-nurturing approaches, as such, many courses are developed in Laboratory-Based and Project-Based Learning.
 This benefits Japanese universities’ graduates to join industry with practical skills, favouring sustainable competitiveness.